libbyeak/andhacks25/src/content/blog/solo_team.md

 ---
-title: "What if I dont submit a project?"
+title: "What if I don't submit a project?"
-description: "That's ok!
-You can still finish it by yourself on your own time."
+description: "That's OK!
+You can still finish it by yourself on your own time after &hacks concludes."
 ---

 Free revaluation sexuality spirit